“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 A person who markets themselves as capable of doing many different types of work for many different types of clients (aka “Jack of all Trades”).
 Contrast with Specialist.

 Increasing profits.
 It’s important to point out that many things are mistaken for growth.
 For example: hiring more employees, increasing gross revenue, capturing more market share, etc. These are growth tactics, and may lead to growth, but could just as easily lead to decay.
-Here’s a fitness analogy: regular weightlifting will probably lead to muscle growth but it is not synonymous with muscle growth.
-A number of factors could prevent weightlifting from resulting in muscle growth.
-When your bicep is bigger today than it was yesterday, that is growth.

 A sales process or service delivery that requires a lot of direct attention from you (i.e., the seller).
 Typical with custom software development projects.